Toyin Ojih Odutola: Style and influences

 Ojih Odutola is best known for her detailed portrait drawings, entirely or primarily done in black pen ink.
 Her more recent work has expanded to include charcoal, pastel, chalk, and pencil.
 However, the artist does not consider herself a portraitist; the subjects of her drawings are actually drawn from many different people.
 She credits her high school art teacher, Dana Bathurst, for introducing her to African-American portraiture artists such as Jacob Lawrence, Elizabeth Catlett, Romare Bearden and Barkley L. Hendricks.
 Ojih Odutola has also received inspiration and influence from comic books, Japanese manga, and anime.
 Additionally, studying the works of contemporary artists like Kerry James Marshall, Wangechi Mutu, and Julie Mehretu had an impact while she was in graduate school.

 Ojih Odutola explained that her initial interest in portraiture stemmed from a desire to represent herself and others who share her Black identity, but over time, her focus shifted toward storytelling.
 She observed that artists of color are often subject to biographical interpretations that overshadow the content of their work.
-By creating characters, Ojih Odutola felt liberated from these preconceived narratives, allowing viewers to engage more directly with the imagery and stories presented..
+By creating characters, Ojih Odutola felt liberated from these preconceived narratives, allowing viewers to engage more directly with the imagery and stories presented.

 Themes

-Ojih Odutola's artwork often investigates a variety of themes from socio-economic inequality, the legacy of colonialism, queer and gender theory, notions of blackness as a visual and social symbol, as well as experiences of migration and dislocation.
+Ojih Odutola's artwork often investigates a variety of themes from socio-economic inequality, the legacy of colonialism, queer and gender studies, notions of blackness as a visual and social symbol, as well as experiences of migration and dislocation.